owenpriestley/owenpriestley.github.io/_portfolio/redgate/dlmdb.md

 DLM Dashboard supports filters created using SQL Compare or SQL Source Control:

-* to create filters using SQL Compare, see [Using filters](https://documentation.red-gate.com/display/SC11/Using+filters)(SQL Compare 11 documentation).
+* to create filters using SQL Compare, see [Using filters](https://documentation.red-gate.com/display/SC11/Using+filters).
 * to create filters using SQL Source Control, see [Exclude objects using filters](https://documentation.red-gate.com/display/SOC5/Exclude+objects+using+filters).

 ### Use an example filter